-Medicare Supplement Insurance, also called Medigap, does not provide coverage for dental or vision care.
+No. Medicare Supplement Insurance, also called Medigap, does not provide coverage for dental or vision care.
 Instead, these plans provide coverage for some of the out-of-pocket costs associated with Original Medicare such as deductibles, copayments and coinsurance.

 Medicare Supplement and Medicare Advantage are not the same thing.
 Medigap plans may not be used in conjunction with a Medicare Advantage plan.